 Why it matters to YOUR CAT

-Cats like sunshine and smelling different scents, and they need exercise, too.
+Cats enjoy sunshine and Fresh Air, and they need exercise, too.

 Fortunately there are many ways they can enjoy these things without putting them at risk.
 Almost 40 percent of suburban or urban cat owners (and a much larger proportion of rural owners) allow their cats to roam outside unsupervised some of the time.
 Unfortunately, those cats can easily become lost, or worse, injured or killed by cars, predators, and disease.